Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

   and equations.
-  The preprocessor may find that some second-stage variables and state variables are mathematically not adjustable to the uncertain parameters;
+  The preprocessor may find that some second-stage variables and state variables are mathematically not adjustable to the uncertain parameters.
-  to this end, in the logs, the numbers of adjustable second-stage variables and state variables are included in parentheses, next to the total numbers of second-stage variables and state variables, respectively.
+  To this end, in the logs, the numbers of adjustable second-stage variables and state variables are included in parentheses, next to the total numbers of second-stage variables and state variables, respectively;
+  note that 'adjustable' has been abbreviated as 'adj.'.
 * **Iteration log table** (lines 59--69).
   Summary information on the problem iterates and subproblem outcomes.
   The constituent columns are defined in detail in